scverse/scvi-tools/README.rst

 Quick Start
 -----------

-1. Install Python 3.6 or later.
+1. Install Python 3.6 or Python 3.7.
 We typically use the Miniconda_ Python distribution.

 .. _Miniconda: https://conda.io/miniconda.html